snowdriftcoop/snowdrift/BUILD.md

       directory (although that should soon stop being an issue given planned yesod-bin updates).

-## Running tests

-After making various changes to the code and running locally to verify that everything compiles and appears to work as desired, you should then run our automated tests before sharing your changes with the main project.

-Run the tests with:

-    stack build && stack test

-If tests fail, try to figure out what is wrong.
-Ask us for help if needed.

 ## Database notes

 See [DATABASE-MANAGEMENT.md] for instructions on resetting the database and